 This program is designed to provide resources to assist communities in the immediate vicinity of the interested communities that are participating in Phase 2 preliminary assessment studies.
 Interested communities are communities that expressed interest in learning more about the project.
-They have successfully completed an initial screening, they have worked with the NWMO to complete Phase 1 preliminary assessment studies, and through these assessments, their area has been identified as having strong potential to meet the robust requirements associated with this project, and they have advanced to Phase 2 studies.
+They have successfully completed an initial screening, they have worked with the NWMO to complete Phase 1 preliminary assessment studies, and through these assessments, their area has been identified as having strong potential to meet the robust requirements associated with this project, they have advanced to Phase 2 studies and continue as a focus of study.